xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-24-all-thats-left-of-you-chromatin-in-her-palms-and-your-last-words-at-the-workers-club.md

   </a>
 </div>

-Following our set were Chromatin, delivering their same emotionally-charged and violent screamo.
+After In Her Palms, Chromatin set up to play their heavy, fast paced and
 <br><br>
 As a reflection of the intensity of their set, Liam was rarely seen without his coconut water between songs.
 Chromatin also upheld their consistent tradition by playing a heavy, aggressive cover of 'Snow' by Could be Stars.
 Their set eventually finished, letting the high energy in the room slowly dissipate.